Home> Specialty Certifications> Florida Board of Legal Specialization & Education >Marital and Family Law

 Directory of Board Certified Attorneys in Marital and Family Law in Florida

-Lawyer Legion maintains a directory of board certified Marital and Family Law specialists in Florida amongst a broader directory of board certified and non-certified attorneys in Florida and throughout the United States.
+Lawyer Legion maintains a directory of board certified Marital and Family Law specialists in Florida amongst a broader directory of board certified and non-certified attorneys in Florida and family law attorneys practicing throughout the United States.
 This directory provides the public with a valuable resource allowing them to narrow their search to local attorneys who have earned board certification in Marital and Family Law by The Florida Bar Board of Legal Specialization.

 Lawyer Legion is the only commercial lawyer directory to properly acknowledge all ABA-accredited specialization programs and provide a dynamic directory of virtually every lawyer who has earned each certification, including board certification in Marital and Family Law offered by The Florida Bar.